HUANGYming/cell-sales-chatbot/bert/README.md

 # Run in Closed Domain QA Mode

  In this mode, Context will be automatically searched from document database by Retriever based on TF-IDF.
-So, user only need to input Question.
+So, users only need to input Question.

 ## Preview in shell